The kindness of exalted Night is wonderful, and no one

 Holy remembrance as well, to stay wakeful at night.

+This is the poet's invocation of the Muse.
 Only the brave can look directly into the magical darkness of Night, which moves the world and minds of humans, excites poets to new speech, enlivens the past, and awakens us all to bolder life.
 As a meta-text: eighteenth-century rationalism yields to an exploration of the subconscious.